- Purchase the complete Expat Arrivals Ireland Guide (PDF)

 Given some institutional difficulties associated with starting a business, almost all expats in Ireland work for an established employer, a start-up, or are transferred through one of the big corporations that are increasingly establishing offices in Ireland's major cities.

-The job market in Ireland
+Job market in Ireland

 It is seen as strategically useful for specific industries in Ireland to hire expats.
 Fortunately for foreign candidates looking to move to Ireland, these skills gaps cover various professions in numerous industries such as finance, IT, healthcare, construction management, medical research and, more recently, tech start-ups.

-Some jobs in Ireland are not open to foreign workers without exceptional circumstances, such as administrative positions, domestic work, retail work, and various craft workers, including electricians, builders and mechanics.
+Some jobs in Ireland are not open to foreign workers without exceptional circumstances, such as administrative positions, domestic work, retail work, and various craftworkers, including electricians, builders and mechanics.

 Finding a job in Ireland